altera-fpga/hls-samples/Tutorials/DesignPatterns/buffered_host_streaming/README.md

 #### About Performance

 While the code that uses the `HostStreamer` API achieves similar performance to a direct implementation, it uses extra FPGA resources.
 The direct implementation has a single kernel (**Kernel**) that does all of the processing.
 Using the API creates a **Producer** and **Consumer** kernel that access host allocations and produce/consume data to/from the processing kernel (`APIKernel` in `streaming_with_api.hpp`).
 These extra kernels (that are transparent to the user) are the mechanism by which the API abstracts the production/consumption of data, but come at the cost of extra FPGA resources.
-However, when compiled for the Intel Stratix® 10 SX, these extra kernels result in less than a 1% increase in FPGA resource utilization.
+However, when compiled for the Stratix® 10 SX, these extra kernels result in less than a 1% increase in FPGA resource utilization.
 The tradeoff is often worth it considering the programming convenience using them provides.

 ### Drawbacks and Future Work